Tim is a freelance writer, poet, artist and storyteller. He always tries to find and include lessons for everyone in his writing.

 In this article there are over 20 Bible verses offering insight into 7 aspects of the Bible.
 This article is not an exhaustive list of all the Bible has to offer.
 The best way to understand the Bible is to read and study the Bible for yourself.

 Timothy Whitt (author) from New Jersey on October 04, 2020:

 Thank you for the kinds words.
 It just seemed like people are discounting the Word of God these days.

-Jack Jenn from Nelson Bay NSW Australia. on October 04, 2020:
+Jack Jenn from Living in hope on planet earth. on October 04, 2020: